State Recovery Plans

 North and Far North Queensland Monsoon Trough – State Recovery Plan 2019–2021

-The North and Far North Queensland Monsoon Trough – State Recovery Plan 2019–2021 is the long-term plan guiding recovery of the 39 communities impacted by the historic monsoon flooding event earlier this year.
+The North and Far North Queensland Monsoon Trough – State Recovery Plan 2019–2021 is the long-term plan guiding recovery of the 39 communities impacted by the historic monsoon flooding event in January-February 2019.

 The event caused catastrophic damage and loss to communities from Townsville, north to the Torres Strait and west to Mount Isa, with the long-term social and economic cost of the event estimated by Deloitte Access Economics at $5.68 billion.